GeorgeLeePatterson/stately/docs/guides/README.md

 ## Guide Format

-Each guide follows a consistent structure:
+Each guide should follow a consistent structure:

 1. **Goal** - What you'll build or accomplish
 2. **Prerequisites** - What you need before starting